TracyGJG/utilities/README.md

 ### NB: The functions have been prepared with no input validation or additional error checking.

 ## Change Log

+## Update: 22nd August 2021

+Added `cloneObject` to enable deep duplication of objects including data types not supported by JSON.

 ## Update: 19th August 2021